Make Money Trading Bitcoins and Other Cryptocurrencies

 Buying cryptocurrency is somewhat similar to buying gold, except that gold fluctuates much less than bitcoin.

-Indeed, bitcoins are not “printed” by anyone like money is, but mined by miners which, in exchange for their work, get rewarded in bitcoins.
+Bitcoins are not “printed” by anyone like money is, but mined by miners which, in exchange for their work, get rewarded in bitcoins.
+Bitcoins are created according to a mathematical formula that holds the key to its own extinction.

 There are, in 2020, about 18 million bitcoins that have been mined out of 21 million.